Environment | Reduce CO2 emissions

 Diversifying the world’s natural rubber supply

 Natural rubber trees (Hevea brasiliensis) are the primary source of natural rubber today.
 Currently, more than 90% of the world’s natural rubber supply comes from rubber trees grown in tropical areas of Southeast Asia.
-Bridgestone is actively researching ways to diversify the world supply of this raw material that is vital for the tire and rubber industry.
+Bridgestone is actively researching ways to diversify the world's supply of this raw material that is vital for the tire and rubber industry.

 Specifically, Bridgestone is researching methods for extracting and developing tire-grade natural rubber from guayule, a desert shrub native to the southwestern United States and northern Mexico.